 - Connectivity: There is a need for seamless mobility and the need to connect with other modes of transportation and transit service outside the County to access vital life sustaining services. - Service Quality: There is a need for performance measures and standards for assessing transit performance and level of service. - Service Design: There is a need for an assessment of the type of transit services that would be in place in various areas of the County to ensure equitable, efficient and effective transit service utilizing one countywide transit system.
-Challenges include establishing the appropriate mix and amount of services to address the unmet needs of youth, seniors, low-income households, people with disabilities, as well as choice riders. - Service Expansion: There is a need to establish transit service throughout the County centered on the parameters of activity centers in urban and rural areas and within a portion of the Benton Harbor-St. Joseph urbanized area where it does not currently exist. - Transit Investments: There is also a need to develop policy framework and performance based methodology for prioritizing transit investment in the county so the countywide service planning effort will be part of an on-going cycle of continuous improvement.
+Challenges include establishing the appropriate mix and amount of services to address the unmet needs of youth, seniors, low-income households, people with disabilities, as well as choice riders. - Service Expansion: There is a need to establish transit service throughout the County centered on the perimeters of activity centers in urban and rural areas and within a portion of the Benton Harbor-St. Joseph urbanized area where it does not currently exist. - Transit Investments: There is also a need to develop policy framework and performance based methodology for prioritizing transit investment in the county so the countywide service planning effort will be part of an on-going cycle of continuous improvement.

-In FY 2018, the Southwest Michigan Planning Commission will continue to lead efforts for the creation of a Countywide Public Transit Integration Service Plan to create better connections within the Benton Harbor-St. Joseph area and to the other communities in Berrien County.
-Work began on this process in FY 2016 with a Request for Proposals being issued, a consultant selected to contract for this work, and initial meetings beginning.
+In FY 2019, the Southwest Michigan Planning Commission will continue to lead efforts for the creation of a Countywide Public Transit Integration Service Plan to create better connections to communities and resources throughout Berrien County.
+Work began on this process in FY 2016 with a Request for Proposals issued, a consultant selected to contract for this work, and initial meetings beginning.
 Work on the plan continued in 2017 with stakeholder and public meetings.
-In 2018, MPO staff will continue to assist the transit agencies and the consultant with the final stage of the plan.
+In 2019, MPO staff will continue to assist the transit agencies and other county partners in implementing the service plan.